True Colors (film): Plot

 Tim, who by this time has risen through the ranks of the Department of Justice, launches an investigation into political corruption that will eventually lead back to Palmieri.
 When Palmieri discovers Peter's ties to Tim, he bullies Peter into setting Tim up by putting him in touch with a bogus tipster.
 Tim reveals the investigation to a reporter, creating public embarrassment for the DOJ and enabling Palmieri's corrupt plan.
 Tim is suspended, and Peter hires him to work for him on his upcoming campaign, believing he left the DOJ.
 Stiles reveals the conversation that he had with Peter to Diana and she decides to divorce Peter.
 Shortly thereafter, Tim discovers Peter's role in getting him suspended from his job but he denies it to keep Peter's trust.
 Diana reveals she has filed for divorce.
 Tim volunteers to help the DOJ work to bring Peter down.

 Tim works diligently to gather evidence of Peter's dealings with Palmieri.
 He convinces his DOJ superiors to set up surveillance in a hotel room.
 After Peter wins the election, he and Tim adjourn to the hotel room.
 Tim tries to get Peter to admit details of his shady dealings with Palmieri.
 Peter becomes suspicious and Tim comes clean about his role.
 He also tells Peter that Palmieri is being arraigned at that very moment.
 Peter viciously attacks Tim.
 When the fighting subsides and the two calm down, Tim tells Peter he has brought ruin upon himself but Peter says it was all necessary to achieve his goals.

 After Peter gives his victory speech, he is arrested and charged with political corruption.
-The movie ends a few months later when Peter drops by Tim's apartment to drop off a case of champagne, fulfilling the bet made at the New Years Eve party years before.
+The movie ends a few months later when Peter drops by Tim's apartment to drop off a case of champagne, fulfilling the bet made at the New Year's Eve party years before.
 Peter reveals that he will not be sworn into office, and that he has been offered immunity in exchange for testimony against Palmieri.
 Tim then tells Peter that he will be forced to testify against him if he does not accept the plea deal.
 The two have a reconciliation of sorts and go their separate ways, with Peter maintaining that his political career may not be completely ruined.